Future of transit

 Efficient public & mass transportation

-High-capacity transit systems serve as the backbone of metropolitan areas, moving thousands of passengers hourly while minimizing the spatial footprint of individual cars and reducing overall energy consumption per capita.
+High-capacity transit systems form the backbone of metropolitan areas.
+They move thousands of passengers hourly, minimizing the urban footprint of private cars and reducing per-capita energy consumption.

 Modern light rail

-Trams glide silently through city centers, connecting suburbs to business districts without pollution.
+Trams glide silently through city centers, connecting suburbs to central business districts with zero localized emissions.

 Bus rapid transit

-Dedicated lanes allow buses to bypass gridlock, thereby providing the reliable speed of a metro system.
+Dedicated lanes allow BRT systems to bypass gridlock, providing the service reliability and speed of a metro system at lower cost.

 Subway networks

-Underground tunnels facilitate rapid movement beneath dense urban sprawl, ensuring reliable schedules.
+Underground tunnels facilitate high-frequency rapid transit beneath dense urban sprawl, ensuring schedule adherence and punctuality.

 Supply chain efficiency